ministryofjustice/hmpps-prisoner-finance-poc-api/docs/c4/docs/purchasing-processes.md

 #### 2. Recording a purchase from private cash

 This process would take place in circumstances where items are not limited to the available spends limit.
 It is primarily for emergency purchases or items that are not restricted to available spends such as money to friends and family members.
-Failure will occur if there is not enough private cash to complete the purchase, even if the person has more funds in their available spends or savings sub-accounts.
+Failure will occur if there is not enough private cash to complete the purchase, even if the person has more funds in their available spends or savings subaccounts.

 ```mermaid
 sequenceDiagram